 There are several references to the cross outside of the gospel accounts.
 For example, the apostle Paul did not want to glory in anything but the “cross of our Lord Jesus Christ”:

 May I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
 (Galatians 6:14 NIV)

-We are all corrupted with sin with no possibility of “working” our way free of its hold over us.
+We are all corrupted with sin with no possibility of “working” our way free of its hold over us, hence we are all born alienated from God.
 Because of God’s perfect justice and love, sin has to be atoned for – thankfully, because of his overwhelming love for us, God sent his own Son to pay for our sins.
 If it was not for the cross and the shed blood of Christ we have no way of being free from our sin and no possibility of appearing righteous before God – we would be condemned to an eternity outside of God’s presence.

 Jesus had to die to make atonement for us and restore our broken relationship with God and make it possible for us to be reconnected to our maker.
 Jesus came into this world to be slain for our sin: